UCI-GDIM31/class-activities-JingyiBi/README.md

 Input: float x (touch time); float y (leave time) Output type: boolean

+Class is a family recipe for how to make and present a dish that has been passed down through different generations.
+Components are the printed version of the recipe in a cookbook.
+Method is the cooking steps for this dish.
+Member variables are the ingredients of this dish.

+The balls get brighter every time they bounce.
+After many bounces, this brightness adds up and eventually maxes out, turning them completely white.
+That's why they look extremely bright in the Scene.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727